Hair Loss Following COVID-19 Jab: Journal 'Expert Opinion on Therapeutic Targets'

 The authors’ affiliations include Zhejiang Chinese Medical University and Hangzhou Third People’s Hospital in Hangzhou, China.

-Pfizer Inc.’s safety data—only made available by order of a Texas federal judge—show the company and the U.S. Food & Drug Administration (FDA) were aware that alopecia areata was linked to the shot before making it available to the public.
+Pfizer Inc.’s safety data—only made available by order of a Texas federal judge—show the company and the U.S. Food & Drug Administration (FDA) were aware that alopecia areata was linked to the shot early on.

 The new study corroborates a September 2022 publication in Vaccines that “described the occurrence of alopecia areata after COVID-19 vaccination.”